- Exklusive Inhalte

-Papaver somniferum - sleep poppy
+Papaver somniferum - Opium poppy

-Papaver Somniferum, generally known as a bed, is a one -year herbaceous plant from the poppy family family (Papaveraceae).
+Papaver somniferum, generally known as a opium poppy, is a one -year herbaceous plant from the poppy family family (Papaveraceae).
 This plant is not only known for its striking flowers, but above all because of its meaning as a source for opium and its derivatives such as morphine and heroin.
 Wall poppies have been used for thousands of years both as a medicinal plant and in ritual and religious contexts.
 However, its cultivation and use are heavily regulated, since the alkaloids obtained from it are very psychoactive and dependent.

-Papaver Somniferum is an upright growing plant that can reach a height of 30 to 150 centimeters.
+Papaver somniferum is an upright growing plant that can reach a height of 30 to 150 centimeters.
 The stem is bald, bluish green and rarely branches.
 The plant has alternately arranged, large-scale, deeply cut leaves that have a bluish-green color.
 The lower leaves are stalked while the upper leaves include the stem.

-The flowers of the bed poppy are large and impressive, with a diameter of up to 10 centimeters.
+The flowers of the opium poppy are large and impressive, with a diameter of up to 10 centimeters.
 They stand individually on long, bald stems.
 The flower color varies depending on the variety from white to pink to purple and red, with a dark basal stain on the petals.
 Each flower has four large, silky petals and numerous stamens with violet-black stamens.
 The heyday ranges from June to August.

 After pollination, a spherical to egg -shaped capsule develops from the flower, which serves as a fruit.
 This capsule is surrounded by a network of small pores through which the tiny, kidney -shaped seeds are sprinkled.
 A single capsule can contain up to 30,000 seeds that are light and wind -spread.